Animals and Climate Emergency Conference

-Minding Animals International Incorporated, the Australasian Animal Studies Association and the Institute for Critical Animal Studies Oceania have joined forces to bring you the Animals and Climate Change Conference (ACCC).
+Minding Animals International Incorporated (MAI) and the Centre for Compassionate Conservation (CfCC) at the University of Technology Sydney (UTS) have joined forces to bring you the inaugural Animals and Climate Emergency Conference (ACEC).

-Other groups and universities will also be participating and further announcements will be made shortly.
+Other groups and universities will also be participating and further announcements will be made as the conference develops.
 Negotiations are proceeding apace and will be announced as the conference unfolds, including the incorporation of special events, lectures and satellite programmes.

-The conference will be held in Sydney, in July, 2021 (exact dates are likely to be later in July, and the venue is yet to be confirmed).
+The conference will be held in Sydney, from 22 to 29 July, 2021 (venue in a central Sydney city location is yet to be confirmed).
 Until the conference website is up and running and if you need to make contact, please email: email@example.com

-Everyone who submits an abstract for the academic component of the conference will be asked to consider the impacts of climate change on animals.
+Everyone who submits an abstract for the academic component of the conference will be asked to consider the impacts of the climate emergency on animals.
 That said, and first and foremost, please understand that the conference is a transdisciplinary animal studies event.
-So, if your paper does not in any way consider climate change, your abstract will not be excluded and will indeed be considered for inclusion in the programme.
+So, if your paper does not in any way consider the climate emergency or crisis, your abstract will not be excluded and will indeed be considered for inclusion in the programme.

-We believe that the greatest threat posed to the planet, to all planetary life, human or nonhuman animal, plant or otherwise, is climate change.
-Hence, the urgency and criticality of climate change as the key theme.
-Besides the overarching theme of climate change and how that is impacting animals and life on our fragile planet, we have also proposed the following sub-themes for your consideration and to help you focus your abstract:
+We believe that the greatest threat posed to the planet, to all planetary life, human or nonhuman animal, plant or otherwise, is the climate emergency.
+Hence, the urgency and criticality of climate as the key theme.
+Besides the overarching theme and how that is impacting individuals and habitats, all life on our fragile planet, we have also proposed the following and linked sub-themes for your consideration and to help you focus your abstract submission and conference debate: